 Even if you have a premier router, you still need to manage the connected devices on your wireless network occasionally.
-Especially, if you use an unsecured WiFi network, knowing who’s on your connected device list is critical to keep your other active devices safe.
-You may also be interested in learning the answer to how many devices can a router handle.
+Especially if you use an unsecured WiFi network, knowing who’s on your connected device list is critical to keep your other active devices safe, and we will show you how to use your router settings do that.
 So, if you want to know how to check the devices connected to your WiFi router, read on.

 - Device management is a necessary component of keeping your home network secure.